Excessive heat or frigid cold: discover custom cable materials that withstand extreme temperatures

 - The first melt processable fluoropolymer to be released

-- FEP does not have the almost universal chemical resistance featured by PTFE and PFA, but does offer a more cost-effective alternative to PFA where these two characteristics are not as imperative
+- FEP does not have the chemical resistance featured by PTFE and PFA

 - Features improved cold flow resistance, higher tensile strengths, and increased abrasion resistance

-Other materials such as Santoprene, TPEs, or Northwire’s BioCompatic also do well in extreme temperatures.
-Check out the BioCompatic data sheet by clicking here to compare the features and benefits of Northwire’s innovative cable material compared to Santoprene and Silicone.
-Keep in mind that Northwire has cable design experts available to assist you with material selection specific to your end application.
+Other materials such as Santoprene, TPEs, or Northwire BioCompatic Silicone Alternative perform well in extreme temperatures.
+Northwire cable design experts can assist you with material selection specific to your end application.

 As we all know, harsh environments can put added stress on devices and the cable connectivity solution.
 Below are some additional factors to think about when designing for extreme temperatures, which will impact design choices.